 FNS 391.
-First Nations Studies Capstone Seminar.
+First Nations Studies Seminar.
 3 Credits.

 This course is designed for students who already have a background in American Indian Studies.
 It is a variable content course which includes such topics as contemporary issues, environmental justice, American Indian law, and repatriation.
-Course is repeatable for credit; may be taken 2 times for a total of 6 credits.